in28minutes/in28minutes.github.io/about.md

 # Credits

-This Website is built on a Jekyll theme  crafted with <3 by [John Otander](http://johnotander.com) ([@4lpine](https://twitter.com/4lpine)).
+This Website is built on Pixyll, a Jekyll theme  crafted with <3 by [John Otander](http://johnotander.com) ([@4lpine](https://twitter.com/4lpine)).